aacha0/Portfolio/sql/8 weeks challenge/case 8: fresh segments.md

 <img width="54" alt="Screenshot 2024-03-10 at 12 41 38 AM" src="https://github.com/aacha0/Portfolio/assets/148589444/11ae2a85-2836-47eb-b0ed-eaf0de472c8c">

-#### Out of all records, there are 188 records where the `month_year` value precedes the `created_at` value.
+#### A: Out of all records, there are 188 records where the `month_year` value precedes the `created_at` value.
 However, previously, we manually adjusted `month_year` to reflect the beginning of the month.
 Let's verify if these records align with the `created_at` month and year

 ```sql
 select count(*)